hmasing/solo_aviation_playbook/content/02-maintenance-operations/README.md

 # Maintenance Operations

-Comprehensive aircraft maintenance procedures ensuring airworthiness, regulatory compliance, and customer satisfaction.
+Comprehensive aircraft maintenance procedures ensuring airworthiness, regulatory compliance, and client satisfaction.
 These procedures cover all aspects of aircraft maintenance from routine inspections to complex repairs.

 ## Procedures in this Section